psousasa/my-street-analytics/README.md

 - Source environment variables:
     1. Create copy of sample.env named dev.env in same directory.
     2. Fill in variables.
     3. Source the dev.env file.
-Note that you should use this terminal window to run the pipeline:
+Note that you should use the same terminal window to run the pipeline:

 ```
-$ source dev.env"
+$ source dev.env
 ```

 ### Pipeline execution